Skip to main content

 Durability

 Electronic door entry systems need to be secure and durable, as they will be used frequently and must last for a long time.
 Therefore, looking for systems designed to withstand harsh weather and heavy traffic is vital.
-This is especially true for keypad door entry systems, where traditional buttons can quickly wear out and make it easier for unauthorized users to guess the PIN code.
+This is especially true for keypad systems, where traditional buttons can quickly wear out and make it easier for unauthorized users to guess the PIN code.

 Installation requirements